fengalbert/CycleGPT/README.md

 ```
 ## Usage of CyclePred
 If you only use pre-trained CyclePred for prediction, you can skip the data processing and the training process.
 We provide pre-trained models in the ckpt folder.

+We used dgl(1.1.1+cuda) version during code development, and now dgl maintains version 2.x.
+If the GPU is not available, the user can change devide to the cpu or update the dgl dependency package.
 ### Data processing
 ```
 cd CyclePred